Knebler/automated-student-attendance-system-fyp/README.md

 ## Overview

-This application showcases generative artificial intelligence capabilities.
-These capabilities include text summarization, content creation, or image generation.
-Users can interact with the AI models via a responsive interface powered by Bootstrap.
+This application showcases generative artificial intelligence capabilities with a focus on Facial Recognition.
+Users should use this system for their educational institute entirely for attendance taking purposes.
+Our application allows for a seamless integration experience with any educational institute's operations as the application's primary interface is Web-based.
 All data is managed through a MySQL database, and user sessions are handled by Firebase Auth.

 ## Project Structure
 ```